Keeping Your Account Secure

 Nobody loves spam, so Wufoo does its part to try and prevent it before it reaches your account.
 In an effort to balance the needs of our users who want to insure the integrity of their data with our desire to promote best practices for high converting forms, we implemented a smart captcha system in Wufoo that tries to automatically detect abusive behavior and only show a captcha test in those situations.

 Even though we have made a mass attack on all accounts difficult, and even a single attack on a specific, targeted form challenging, some spam may still get through.
 In this case, the best thing you can do is enable Smart CAPTCHA and consider limiting entries to one per IP or changing the Field Settings on the Email field to No Duplicates depending on how the entries are being submitted.
-Additionally, if you delete the spam entries yourself within 24 hours (or within any timeframe by contacting support) they will not count against your monthly totals.
+Additionally, if you delete the spam entries yourself within 24 hours, they will not count against your monthly totals.